Respect. Reflect. Remember.

 Mandatory Indigenous cultural competency course for all employees in Canada

-Scotiabank’s Indigenous cultural competency program provides all employees with an introductory course to build awareness on the diversity of Indigenous cultures in Canada and apply this understanding to advance inclusion and belonging.
-The course connects historical and contemporary Indigenous experiences to present-day relationships with Canadian governments, communities, and financial institutions.
-In 2021, this course became mandatory for all employees in Canada and all global employees serving Canadian customers.
+Scotiabank’s Indigenous cultural competency program provides all employees with an introductory course to build awareness of the diversity of Indigenous cultures in Canada and apply this understanding to advance inclusion and belonging.
+The course connects historical and contemporary Indigenous experiences to present-day relationships with Canadian governments, communities, and financial institutions and is mandatory for all employees in Canada and all global employees serving Canadian clients.

-Member of the Canadian Council for Aboriginal Business
+Member of the Canadian Council for Indigenous Business

-Scotiabank is a proud member of the Canadian Council for Aboriginal Business, where we hold a prestigious Gold Certification for Progressive Aboriginal Relations.
+Scotiabank is a proud member of the Canadian Council for Indigenous Business.
 This third-party certification recognizes companies that have demonstrated effective programs and policies to maximize involvement with Indigenous communities.

 Helping Indigenous clients turn systemic constraints into economic opportunity